MalaganMan/Panels/JaniKasurinen/README.md

  - 2024 May 6th: Bug fixed in "Load Patch to Edit Buffer"'s function which caused it to send patch from midi buffer even if no file was loaded = canceled the loading.

 "Korg Prophecy Editor.bpanelz" has surely still many bugs and only few modulators are now fetched from the program bulk dump, but likewise to Z1 panel file handling and sysex-dumping works fully already.
+- 2024 May 7th: Minor formatting and more modulators fetched from patch midi dump.

 - Korg Prophecy and Z1 panels are done from basis of this panel: https://ctrlr.org/710/ done by person with signature "jms" on CTRLR.ORG
 - A huge thank for the initial work done back in 2013 =)!